 Plan your style

 Efficient resumes win, every time.
-Great design creates a great first impression, helping your words score.
+Great designed resume templates create a great first impression, helping your words score.
 To that end, a layout is key in putting a reader’s attention where you want it.

 - Scannability – use short paragraphs for introduction and context.
 Use one-line bullets to make vital points tying into the job specification.

-- White space – less is always more.
+- White space – make use of your sufficient white space which will highlight your professional experiences or accomplishments and urge the recruiter to invite you for a personal interview.
 Well, structured titles grab attention, bold first words draw attention deeper, short sentences deliver the payload fast.

 - POV – You’re selling yourself, so write in the first person.